jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 - Confusing mortgage contracts.
 - Car accidents.

-But, to get to this new world, Main Street needs a new philosophy.
+But, to get to this new world, Main Street needs to believe in a new philosophy.

 You're already reading it.
 Techvolution's big lesson is this.
 The middle-class must solve our problems with digital technology now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
 There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology.
 Soon our debts will explode, or bureaucracies will implode, our bullshit jobs won't be worth working anymore, and Left and Right will stop yelling and start fighting.

-To save ourselves from all this grief, and enter the amazing Internet Age, all we have to do is change what we think is politics.
+We can save ourselves from all this grief and enter the amazing Internet Age.
+All we have to do is change your politics.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GoodDimpledBarbet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/GoodDimpledBarbet" target="_blank" class="button small">Reader</a>

 _Like Communism, Left/Right are Industrial Age philosophies.
-Together Progressives and Conservatives in fact won the Industrial Age.
-But, now Left/Right based societies are stagnating because we're not in the Industrial Age anymore.
-We need to evolve a new culture to make use of modern age technology._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
+In fact, Progressives and Conservatives together won the Industrial Age.
+However, Left/Right based societies are stagnating because we're not in the Industrial Age anymore.
+To get back on track, and make use of modern technology, we need to evolve a new culture._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).

 ---